azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## Azure Firewall Premium

-By default, Management Hub deploys **[Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features).
+By default, Management Hub Overlay deploys **[Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features).
 Not all regions support Azure Firewall Premium.** Check here to [see if the region you're deploying to supports Azure Firewall Premium](https://docs.microsoft.com/en-us/azure/firewall/premium-features#supported-regions).
 If necessary you can set a different firewall SKU or location.

 You can manually specify which SKU of Azure Firewall to use for your deployment by specifying the `firewallSkuTier` parameter.
 This parameter only accepts values of `Standard` or `Premium`.